 Vehicle Emission Standards

 Australia has had road vehicle emission standards for new vehicles in place since the early 1970s and these have been progressively tightened over the past 40 years.
 The current standards reflect Australia's commitment to harmonise with the vehicle standards developed by the United Nations wherever possible.
-The next steps commence in November 2013, with the first stage of the introduction of the stringent Euro 5 emission standards for light vehicles, which includes cars and light commercial vehicles.

 Over the last 10 years in particular there have been improvements in a number of air quality indicators, and it is generally accepted that the increasing proportion of vehicles meeting tighter emission standards has played a major part in these air quality improvements.

 The tables listed below summarise the emission limits which apply for light and heavy vehicles and their timetable for adoption in the ADRs.
 The ADRs are performance standards which specify the maximum levels of emissions permitted under a specified test.
 The ADRs do not mandate the use of particular technology, although it has been necessary for vehicle manufacturers to fit catalytic converters to light petrol and LPG vehicles in order to meet the emission limits introduced by ADR37/00 in the mid 1980's.
 For light duty diesel vehicles, particulate traps are necessary in most vehicles to meet the very low particle emission limits in the Euro 5 standards adopted in ADR79/03 and ADR79/04.

 - Summary of Emission Standards for Light Petrol Vehicles in Australia (1972–Present)

 - Emission Standards for Light Vehicles applied under ADR79/xx (2003–Present)

 PDF: 365 KB DOC: 98 KB

 - Emission Standards for Heavy Diesel Vehicles